 New York General Warranty Deed Form

 New York general warranty deed transfers real estate interest from a seller to a buyer, guaranteeing no encumbrances are attached to the title and that the seller is the legitimate owner.
-Also known as a “deed with full covenants,” this protects the buyer (grantee) from any title defects caused by the grantor or other prior owners.
+Also known as a “deed with full covenants,” this protects the buyer (grantee) from any title defects caused by the grantor or any previous owner.

 New York General Warranty Deed Form

 New York general warranty deed transfers real estate interest from a seller to a buyer, guaranteeing no encumbrances are attached to the title and that the seller is the legitimate owner.
-Also known as a “deed with full covenants,” this protects the buyer (grantee) from any title defects caused by the grantor or other prior owners.
+Also known as a “deed with full covenants,” this protects the buyer (grantee) from any title defects caused by the grantor or any previous owner.

 New York general warranty deed transfers real estate interest from a seller to a buyer, guaranteeing no encumbrances are attached to the title and that the seller is the legitimate owner.
-Also known as a “deed with full covenants,” this protects the buyer (grantee) from any title defects caused by the grantor or other prior owners.
+Also known as a “deed with full covenants,” this protects the buyer (grantee) from any title defects caused by the grantor or any previous owner.

 1. Home »